Find-me signals: Others

-In Apoptosis
+In apoptosis

-Humans
+Background

 Humans turn over billions of cells as a part of normal bodily processes every day, which correlates with about 1 million cells being replaced per second.
 The ultimate goal of the body's intrinsic cell death mechanisms is to efficiently and asymptomatically clear dying cells.
 There are many reasons as to why the body needs to get rid of non diseased and diseased cells.

 As a part of the cell's natural division process, excess cells may be generated during normal growth, development, or tissue repair after illness or an injury.
 Only a fraction of these new cells will stay and become mature, while the rest will die and be cleared by the body's immune system.

-Cells may also need to be removed because they are too old or become damaged overtime.
+Cells may also need to be removed because they are too old or become damaged over time.
 Cell damage can occur through environmental factors such as air pollution, UV radiation from the sun, or physical injury.

 In most cases, the cells that are dying are recognized by phagocytes through find-me signals and removed.
 Quick and efficient clearing of apoptotic cells is crucial to prevent secondary necrosis of dying cells and to avoid autoantigens causing immune responses.
 Find-me signals alert the presence of apoptotic cells to phagocytes when they are in the beginning states of dying.
 The phagocytes are able to use the find-me signals to locate the dying cell.

 Find-me signals set up a gradient within the tissue they are in to attract phagocytes to their location.
 The phagocytes migrate to the dying cell through the use of their receptors responding to the find-me signals initiating a signaling pathway within, causing them to move to the proximity of the cell emitting those signals.

-Failure to remove dying cells

 If the body's immune system, or more specifically phagocytes, fail to clear dying cells in the body, symptoms such as chronic inflammation, autoimmune disorders, and developmental abnormalities have been shown to occur.
 As long as the engulfment process is functioning and efficient, uncleared apoptotic cells go unnoticed in the body and do not cause any long-term symptoms.
 If this process is disrupted in any way, the accumulation of secondary necrotic cells in tissues of the body can occur.
 This is associated with autoimmune disorders, causing the immune system to attack self-antigens on the uncleared cells.